Jim Jordan: LGBT rights

 In 2015, Jordan cosponsored a resolution to amend the US constitution to ban same-sex marriage.
 Jordan condemned the Supreme Court ruling in Obergefell v.
 Hodges, which held that same-sex marriage bans violated the Constitution.

+Veterans

+Jordan voted against Honoring our PACT Act of 2022, an act which expanded VA benefits to veterans exposed to toxic chemicals during their military service.

+COVID-19

+Jordan supported protests in April 2020 that opposed government lockdowns intended to curb the spread of the COVID-19 pandemic in the United States.
+Jordan opposes vaccine mandates, calling them "un-American".
+Jordan criticized Anthony Fauci during congressional hearings over his pandemic policy recommendations, and in 2021 called on Fauci to resign.
+In December 2021, when the mortality toll from COVID-19 in the United States averaged 1,659 deaths per day, Jordan declared that "Real America is done with COVID-19.
+The only people who don't understand that are Fauci and Biden."
+In 2023, Jordan invited activist Robert F. Kennedy Jr., who opposed Covid vaccine mandates, to testify before Congress about alleged censorship of his opinions on social media.
+Jordan defended a tweet by Kennedy which implied that Hank Aaron, who died in 2021 of natural causes, had died due to Aaron being administered the COVID-19 vaccine.
+Jordan said Kennedy's tweet was not "factually inaccurate.
+Hank Aaron, real person, great American, passed away after he got the vaccine.
+Pointing out, just pointing out facts."

 Personal life

-Jordan and his wife, Polly, live near Urbana, Ohio in central Champaign County.
+Jordan and his wife, Polly, live near Urbana, Ohio, in central Champaign County.
 They were introduced by her brothers, with whom Jordan competed in wrestling.
 Polly and Jordan started dating when he was 13 and she was 14.
 They have four children and two grandchildren.
 Jordan's son-in-law, Jarrod Uthoff, is a professional basketball player.